LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mage Sight/Active Mage Sight.md

 ## Mechanics

-Entering Active Mage Sight is a reflexive action when only using Ruling Arcana, and an instant action otherwise.
+Entering Active Mage Sight is a reflexive action when only using Ruling [[Arcanum|Arcana]], and an instant action otherwise.
 Leaving it is always reflexive.
 If the Storyteller determines that a mage’s Active Mage Sight could logically pierce a concealment effect, use a [[Clash of Wills]], pitting the observing mage’s [[Gnosis]] + [[Arcanum]] against the defender’s dice pool for the concealment power.

 While a character is using Active Mage Sight, she suffers a –2 modifier to all rolls unrelated to using or perceiving magic.
 In addition, [[Mage Sight]] is draining.
 A mage can maintain Active Mage Sight for a number of minutes equal to her [[Gnosis]].
 After that, she must spend a [[Willpower]] point to keep it active for the remainder of the scene.